Skip to main content

 Important constraints:

-• name should match the pack name in the registry.
+• name must match the pack name registered with the registry.

 • Every artifacts[].path must exactly match an uploaded filename.